SAS : Count Missing and Non missing Across Columns

 CMISS Function

-The function CMISS counts the number of missing values across columns.
+The function CMISS counts the number of missing values in each row.
 It considers missing values of both numeric and character variables.

 proc contents data=temp out=cols noprint;